-Goal #1: Graduates are scientist-practitioners whose professional work is solidly grounded in contemporary behavioral theory.
+Aim #1: Graduates are scientist-practitioners whose professional work is solidly grounded in contemporary behavioral theory.

-Objectives for Goal #1:
+Competencies for Aim #1:

 A. They base their research on empirical questions informed by the clinical problems they encounter, clinical services they provide and the clinical settings where they work.